- You cannot take this year’s AP Exam without an e-ticket.

 - For AP Chinese, French, German, Italian, Japanese, and Spanish Language and Culture Exams: You must check in with your e-ticket on exam day using the same device that you’ve installed the AP World Languages Exam App on—that’s the device you will use for the whole exam.
 You can only enter the exam by checking in with your e-ticket and clicking “Start My Exam” when prompted, which will launch the app in exam mode.

-Do not try to use your May e-ticket for the June makeup exam.
-We’ll send you a different e-ticket two days before the makeup exam date.
+Do not try to use your May or early-June makeup e-ticket for the late-June exception testing exam.
+We’ll send you a different e-ticket two days before the exception exam date.

 Review Your Contact Information